nrfconnect/sdk-nrf/doc/nrf/gs_programming.rst

       .. code-block:: console

+         west flash --erase

+      This command clears the full flash memory before programming, which is the recommended approach.
+      If the application depends on other flash memory areas (for example, if it uses the :ref:`zephyr:settings_api` partition where bonding information is stored), erasing the full kit before programming ensures that these areas are updated with the new content.

+      As an alternative, you can also clear only those flash memory pages that are to be overwritten with the new application.
+      With such approach, the old data in other areas will be retained.

+      To erase only the areas of flash memory that are required for programming the new application, use the following command:

+      .. code-block:: console

          west flash

-      This command clears only the flash memory pages that are overwritten with the new application.
-      If the application depends on other flash areas (for example, if it uses the :ref:`zephyr:settings_api` partition where bonding information is stored), erase the full kit before programming to ensure that these areas are updated with the new content.
-      If you do not fully erase the kit, the old data in these areas will be retained.

-      To fully erase the kit before programming the new application, use the following command:

-      .. code-block:: console

-         west flash --erase

       The ``west flash`` command automatically resets the kit and starts the application.